jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Video-Service-Guide/User-Signature-Authentication.md

-# Video processing signature verification
+# Video processing signature authentication

 User can add Header of Authorization in HTTP request to contain information on Signature, to state that this message has been authorized.